Code-Institute-Submissions/ksngo-Project2/README.md

 This website is for anyone who is interested to find out more about the past resales price transactions in Singapore.
 They could be someone with interests to buy hdb resales flat, someone who is property agent, someone who is interested to sell his/her own hdb resales flat after the minimum occupancy period or a person interested to know where the highest or lowest resales flat are in Singapore.

-- As an interested resales HDB buyer, I want to find out past resales HDB price in a town, so that I can have an expectations of price range in the town.
+- As an interested resales HDB buyer, I want to find out past resales HDB price in a town, so that I can have an expectation of price range in the town.
 *User can filter by town and check out the resale price transactions in descending price order.

 - As an interested resales HDB buyer, I  am interested in only above 10 storeys level, 4-rooms(1-living room + 3 bed-rooms) model in Singapore, so that I can start zooming on prospective locations/venues to begin my resales HDB searches in the market.